ekg/smbe2024/impg_prez.md

 ---

-## The Need for Unbiased Pangenome Graphs
+## Introduction: The Need for Unbiased Pangenome Graphs

 - Represent alignment of all genomes to all others
 - Avoid limitations of: